Deloitte CFO Survey: Slight improvement in sentiment, yet prospects for Swiss economy and businesses remain bleak

 About Deloitte in Switzerland

 Deloitte is a leading accounting and consulting company in Switzerland and provides industry-specific services in the areas of audit, tax, consulting and financial advisory.
 With approximately 1,400 employees at six locations in Basel, Berne, Geneva, Lausanne, Lugano and Zurich (headquarters), Deloitte serves companies and institutions of all legal forms and sizes in all industry sectors.
 Deloitte AG is a subsidiary of Deloitte LLP, the UK member firm of Deloitte Touche Tohmatsu Limited (DTTL).
 DTTL member firms comprise of approximately 210,000 employees in more than 150 countries around the world.

 In this press release references to Deloitte are references to Deloitte AG, a subsidiary of Deloitte LLP, which is the United Kingdom member firm of Deloitte Touche Tohmatsu Limited (“DTTL”), a UK private company limited by guarantee, whose member firms are legally separate and independent entities.
 Please see www.deloitte.com/ch/about for a detailed description of the legal structure of DTTL and its member firms.

-Deloitte AG is recognised by the Federal Audit Oversight Authority and the Swiss Financial Market Supervisory Authority.
+Deloitte AG is an auditor firm recognised and supervised by the Federal Audit Oversight Authority (FAOA) and the Swiss Financial Market Supervisory Authority (FINMA).

 The information contained in this press release is correct at the time of going to press.